 Treatment Programs for First Responders

-At Coastal Detox, we believe you deserve to receive help for substance abuse.
-We believe that you deserve to be free from substance use disorder.
+At Coastal Detox, we believe you deserve to receive help for substance abuse and to be free from substance use disorder.
 Our knowledgeable and compassionate staff is here to guide you through the recovery process.
 The trained staff members at Coastal Detox are experts in addiction treatment services.
 Our specialized treatment facility is here for you!

 We believe in providing personalized care for each patient who comes to us for help.
-Working professionals often enter rehab intending to return to their job after.
+Working professionals often enter rehab, intending to return to their jobs afterward.
 We will help make this possible for you.

 Our facility offers various treatment programs for working professionals.
 Each recovery plan is unique and tailored to the patient’s unique circumstances.
 Generally, all treatment plans begin with a detoxification process.

 The detox process cleanses the body from the toxins of alcohol and drugs.
-Detox can be a difficult process with serious side-effects of withdrawal.
-That’s why it’s crucial to undergo detox in a facility that can offer medical supervision and care.
+Detox can be a complicated process with serious side effects of withdrawal.
+That’s why undergoing detox in a facility that can offer medical supervision and care is crucial.

 After detoxification, the treatment program begins.
 This includes different forms of therapy, such as individual therapy and support groups.
-Each treatment plan is structured in a way that can be most beneficial for your needs.
-We also offer unique services such as holistic care.
+Each treatment plan is structured to be most beneficial for your needs.
+We also offer unique services, such as holistic care.
 Our philosophy is to treat the addiction as a whole, from the inside out.

-Twelve-step programs, support groups, and psychotherapy are a handful of the many resources we have available for working professionals suffering from addiction.
-Our goal is to teach you the tools necessary to sustain long-lasting sobriety and purpose-driven life.
+Twelve-step programs, support groups, and psychotherapy are a handful of the many resources we have available for working professionals who have an addiction.
+We aim to teach you the tools necessary to sustain long-lasting sobriety and purpose-driven life.

 Levels of Care for Emergency Workers and First Responders in Florida